 The basic and diluted EPS attributable to stockholders of the Company are disclosed in the consolidated financial statements.
 Basic EPS is calculated by dividing net income attributable to stockholders of the Company by the weighted-average number of common shares outstanding during the year.
 In calculating diluted EPS, the net income attributable to stockholders of the Company and weighted-average number of common shares outstanding during the year are adjusted for the effects of dilutive potential common shares.
-The Group's dilutive potential common shares include profit sharing for employees to be settled in the form of common stock.
+The Group's dilutive potential common shares include remuneration to employees that could be settled in the form of common stock.